tbolem25/tbolem25/ReadMe.md

 # 💫 About Me:
-I am as a Full Stack java Developer with 8 years of experience.<br>I have successfully led and contributed to a wide range of projects encompassing both frontend and backend technologies.<br> My proficiency spans crafting responsive user interfaces to designing and optimizing complex backend architectures.
+I am currently working as a Full Stack Java Developer with over 8 years of experience.<br>I have successfully led and contributed to a wide range of projects encompassing both frontend and backend technologies.<br> My proficiency spans crafting responsive user interfaces to designing and optimizing complex backend architectures.

 ## 🌐 Socials: